John and Elizabeth Russell

 Elizabeth Russell

-She was a daughter of John and Elizabeth and was born in the precincts of Westminster Abbey in her father's house and baptised in the Abbey.
-Elizabeth I and the Countess of Sussex were her godmothers and Robert Dudley, Earl of Leicester her godfather.
+She was a daughter of John and Elizabeth and was born in the precincts of Westminster Abbey, in the house her father leased from the Dean and Chapter, and baptised in the Abbey.
+Elizabeth I and the Countess of Sussex were her godmothers, and Robert Dudley, Earl of Leicester her godfather.
 She was a maid of honour to the queen but died young of consumption in 1601.

 Elizabeth Russell